shawnhuyiwen/pulse/src/cpp/study/multiplex_ventilation/ReadMe.md

 ## Multiplex Ventilation Study

-The COVID-19 pandemic is stretching medical resources internationally,including ventilator shortages.
+The COVID-19 pandemic is stretching medical resources internationally, including ventilator shortages.
 The possibility of needing to ventilate multiple patients with a single ventilator raises patient health concerns.
-This study explores patient compatibility and ventilator settings during multi-plex ventilation.
+This study explores patient compatibility and ventilator settings during multiplex ventilation.

 Provided is a new custom simulation engine capable of simulating simultaneous ventilation of two or more patients in parallel by a single ventilator.
 This multiplex ventilation engine was used to perform a sensitivity analysis for clinical parameters during pressure mode mechanical ventilation without flow modulation.

-As well as the C++ provide in this folder, we also used severl python scripts that can be found [here](https://gitlab.kitware.com/physiology/engine/-/tree/3.x/src/python/pulse/study/multiplex_ventilation)
+As well as the C++ provide in this folder, we also used several python scripts for simulation results analysis that can be found [here](https://gitlab.kitware.com/physiology/engine/-/tree/3.x/src/python/pulse/study/multiplex_ventilation).

 ---